MauricioGZ/CRUD-GO/README.md

      alt="Markdown Monster icon"/>

 # Endpoints
+For the moment the following endpoints are implemented.
+Note: the database contains just one user with the role admin (this user is predefined in the schema.sql).
+email: admin@mail.com
+password: adminpassword

 ## User endpoints
 - Register a new user: POST HOST:PORT/user/register Request Body: {"first_name":"some first name", "last_name":"some last name", "email": "somevalid@email.com", "password":"somepassword"}